wazo-platform/wazo-ansible/README.md

-  * The `main` repository contains the "rolling" distributions: `phoenix-buster`, `pelican-buster`, `wazo-dev-buster`, etc. Packages in those distributions are updated at each release.
+  * The `main` repository contains the "rolling" distributions: `phoenix-buster`, `pelican-buster`, `wazo-dev-buster`, etc. Packages in those distributions are updated at each release, except `wazo-dev-buster` which is constantly updated.
   * The `archive` repository contains the "frozen" distributions: `wazo-19.10`, `wazo-19.11`, etc. Packages in those distribution do not change (except for important bugfixes), each distribution is created once a new version of the